 Understanding an Intuit merchant statement means reading between the lines.

-This tutorial will show you to read an Intuit merchant statement, and it will highlight the aspects of Intuit’s credit card processing servicesthat make it expensive and opaque when compared to more competitive options that we will cover.
+If you use Intuit for your merchant services, you may find your monthly statements confusing.
+This tutorial will show you to read an Intuit merchant statement, and it will highlight the aspects of Intuit’s credit card processing services that make it expensive and opaque when compared to more competitive options that we will cover.

 The methodology that we use to analyze an Intuit merchant account statement is outlined in our article about how to read a credit card processing statement.